- Jocelyn Bain Hogg: The photo book as a tale of a circumscribed reality

 Ron Haviv talks to Jamie Wellford, former Senior Photo Editor at Newsweek, about preparing for the expected and the unexpected when traveling internationally to cover major news events in stills and video.

-At the end of July, Christopher Morris will host a workshop that aims to assist students in developing their own personal style.
+At the end of July, Christopher Morris will host a workshop, “Learning to See,” that aims to assist students in developing their own personal style.

 Getting regular work as a photographer and being able to sustain yourself as a professional is not a matter of luck, but of style.
 Students will shoot and edit their own photos with the assistance of Morris and will attend daily lectures by the photographer.